Krishgopani12/Synthetic_Data_LLM/README.md

 - The quality of synthetic data depends on the quality and representativeness of the sample data
 - Higher temperature values (closer to 2.0) result in more creative but potentially less accurate data
 - Lower temperature values (closer to 0.0) result in more conservative and consistent data

-## License
-MIT License

-## Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.